IUS-CS/s20-project-jakob-drew-bryce-a-dog/docs/architecture.md

 ## Game State Flow

 As this is an endless survival game, there is no win-state for the player to achieve.
 The difficulty of the game will steadily ramp up over time until it reaches a peak where only the most skilled players can continue to survive.
-On player death, the game restarts.
+When the player is defeated, the game restarts.

 Difficulty is determined by the length of time the player survives, and there will be five difficulty levels: